 Vermont is world-famous skiing destination, you probably know that.
 But were you aware that this small mountainous state has 19 alpine ski resorts?
 That’s a lot of skiable terrain for a the eighth smallest state in the country and can make it can be bewildering to choose which is best for a family ski vacation, especially since many of the resorts are fairly close together.
-But the fact is, that in spite of its small size, Vermont offers a wide variety of resorts from old-school with minimal grooming and few amenities to super high-end luxury where the passes are paperless and scanner activated.
+But the fact is, that in spite of its small size, Vermont offers a wide variety of resorts from old-school with minimal grooming and few amenities to super high-end luxury where the passes are paperless and scanner activated, which reminded me of the Filecenter scanners we used at work.

 Happily, Ski Vermont realized that it might be difficult for families to figure out which resort is the right fit and responded brilliantly by calling on a cadre of skiing parents – the All Mountain Mamas – to come to the rescue.